hrbigelow/codebits/motion-blur/README.md

-  -px, --project-x          start and end horizontal projection [nargs=0..2] [default: {0 0}] -py, --project-y          start and end vertical projection [nargs=0..2] [default: {0 0}] -pbuf, --pixel-buf-bytes  size in bytes for shared memory pixel buffer [nargs=0..1] [default: 45056]
+  -px, --project-x          start and end horizontal projection [nargs=0..2] [default: {0 0}] -py, --project-y          start and end vertical projection [nargs=0..2] [default: {0 0}] -pbuf, --pixel-buf-bytes  size in bytes for shared memory pixel buffer [nargs=0..1] [default: 45056] -wig, -wiggle             If present, produce a wiggled path for translation
 ```

 Translation from -40 to 40 horizontally, and -20 to 20 vertically: